 "Love and charity, are service, helping others, serving others.
 There are many people who spend their lives in this way, in the service of others. … When you forget yourself and think of others, this is love!
 And with the washing of the feet the Lord teaches us to be servants, and above all, servants as He was a servant to us, for every one of us."
 Pope Francis

-Our parish outreach includes: London & Slough Run, Slough Homeless - Our Concern, St Vincent de Paul, Justice and Peace Group, CAFOD, Fairtrade, Traidcraft, Catholic Women's League, APF Mill Hill Mission, Life Group and Cameroon Education Fund.
+Our parish outreach includes: London & Slough Run, Slough Homeless - Our Concern, St Vincent de Paul, Justice and Peace Group, CAFOD, Fairtrade, Traidcraft, Catholic Women's League, APF Mill Hill Mission, Friends of Life and Cameroon Education Fund.

 The London Run helps the homeless and people in need.